How we calculated the total charges for each provider

 To quantify this, we've calculated the average card scheme premium for high street banks (see above).

 For Monzo, we have also included the ATM surcharge that would apply in the US.
-For Revolut, we have included the 2% ATM surcharge above £200, the 1% weekend surcharge for exchanging standard currencies (rather than the 2% for non-standard), the 1% fair usage premium for spend over £1000 and the £4.99 card delivery fee.
+For Revolut, we have included the 2% ATM surcharge above £200, the 1% weekend surcharge, the 0.2% midweek spread and the 1% fair usage premium for spend over £1000.

 Travel money products